November 16, 2024

 While both Ethereum and Bitcoin are based on blockchain technology, they serve different purposes and have distinct functionalities.
 Bitcoin was created as a digital currency to facilitate peer-to-peer transactions without the need for intermediaries.
 Its primary focus is on providing a decentralized and secure way to transfer value.
 Ethereum, on the other hand, was designed as a platform for decentralized applications, allowing developers to build and deploy smart contracts.

 One of the key differences between Ethereum and Bitcoin is their scripting languages.
 Bitcoin uses a limited scripting language that is not Turing-complete, meaning it cannot perform complex computations.
 Ethereum, however, uses a Turing-complete language, allowing for more sophisticated and programmable transactions.
-This flexibility enables developers to create a wide range of applications, from decentralized finance (DeFi) platforms to non-fungible tokens (NFTs).
+This flexibility enables developers to create a wide range of applications, from decentralized (DeFi) platforms to non-fungible tokens (NFTs).

 Another significant difference is the consensus mechanisms used by each network.
 Bitcoin relies on a proof-of-work (PoW) algorithm, which requires miners to solve complex mathematical problems to validate transactions and secure the network.
 Ethereum also started with PoW but is transitioning to a proof-of-stake (PoS) algorithm through the Ethereum 2.0 upgrade.
-PoS aims to improve scalability and energy efficiency by allowing validators to create new blocks based on the number of coins they hold and are willing to “stake” as collateral.
+PoS aims to improve scalability and efficiency by allowing validators to create new blocks based on the number of coins they hold and are willing to “stake” as collateral.

 Understanding Smart Contracts on Ethereum